Velir/dbt-ga4/README.md

 ## Local Installation

 1. Clone this repository to a folder in the same parent directory as your DBT project
-2. Update your packages.yml to include a reference to the local files:
+2. Update your project's `packages.yml` to include a reference to this package:

 ```
 packages: